Kristen Butler

-Kristen Butler (born May 13, 1984) is an American, former four-time professional All-Star softball catcher and current head coach for Rutgers.
+Kristen Butler (born May 13, 1984) is an American former professional softball catcher and current head coach for Rutgers.
 She played college softball for Florida in the Southeastern Conference from 2003 to 2006 and won the SEC Player of the Year award in 2006.
 She later went undrafted but played in the National Pro Fastpitch from 2006 to 2009, 12 for the Akron Racers and Chicago Bandits; currently Butler ranks top-10 in career RBIs and home runs for the league.

 Coaching career

 Toledo

 On July 8, 2014, Kristen Butler was announced as the new head coach of the Toledo softball program.

 Rutgers

 On June 8, 2018, Kristen Butler was announced as the new head coach of the Rutgers softball program.